The following limitations and known problems apply to the 5.5.2 release of X-Pack:

 The models that you create in the X-Pack machine learning Beta cannot be upgraded.
 After the X-Pack machine learning features become generally available, you must re-create your jobs.
 If you have data sets and job configurations that you work with extensively in the beta, make note of all the details so that you can re-create them successfully.

-You cannot use cross cluster search in either the machine learning APIs or the machine learning features in Kibana.
+At this time, you cannot use cross cluster search in either the machine learning APIs or the machine learning features in Kibana.

 For more information about cross cluster search, see Cross Cluster Search.